Gnana-Priyanka-Yelchuri/Ubuntu-WSL-installation/README.md

-# Ubuntu-WSL-installation-
+# Ubuntu WSL Installation Guide

-Step-by-step guide for installing Ubuntu on Windows 11 using WSL and resolving common setup errors.
+This repository documents my experience installing Ubuntu on Windows 11 using WSL and troubleshooting common setup issues.